 Decorations and costumes are out in the stores along with aisles and aisles of mini sized candy for Halloween.
 If you participate in the spooky holiday make sure your four-legged friends are kept safe from treats and tricks.

-8: Costumes for your pets can be fun for you but not them – if your dog or cat does not like having articles of clothing placed on them, it can cause major stress and they can chew and swallow pieces of it trying to get out of it.
-Don’t dress your pet unless they seem to like it.
+- Costumes for your pets can be fun for you but not always them – if your dog or cat does not like having articles of clothing placed on them, it can cause major stress.
+They might chew, tear, or swallow pieces of it as they try to get off their bodies.

 - Elvis has left the building, but what about the sequins?
 Check that there aren’t any dangling pieces or small plastic pieces that your dog or your friend’s dog could swallow if you do dress up your pet.